 Electricity sales are forecast to grow at a lower rate to peak demand, with demand becoming more peaked.
-In particular, electricity sales are forecast to grow at approximately 3.3% per annum on average over the next ten years, though this will depend on the general level of economic growth within the State.
+Based on expected economic growth forecasts, electricity sales are forecast to grow at approximately 3.7% per annum on average over the next ten years.
 Figure 3, below, shows the forecast growth in sent out energy for a range of economic growth forecasts.